zhangchi1/MachineLearningProject/README.md

 # Machine Learning Project #
-**P.S.
-The goal of our project has been switched from detecting the area of the room to estimating each type of the room after we discussed with our client and tutors.**

 ## Machine Learning Project: Bouygues - SpaceXYZ ##
 The goal of this project is to develop a machine learning model to **estimate each type of the room** given its floor plan.
 More precisely, the objectives are: